bettitaksas/medi-pointment/README.md

 - **Frontend:**
     - React.js
     - React Router for routing
-    - Stripe Elements for payment processing
+    - Tailwind
 - **Backend:**
     - Node.js with Express.js
     - MongoDB for database storage
+    - PostgreSQL for database storage - in a side branch
     - JSON Web Tokens (JWT) for authentication
-    - Stripe API for payment handling

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these guidelines: